Home

 • Pour butter mixture over shrimp

-Anne says she likes to serve this shrimp recipe over linguine or Angle Hair pasta.
+My sister-in-law says she likes to serve this shrimp recipe over linguine or Angle Hair pasta.
 If you wish to do likewise, cook about 1 pound of the pasta of your choice.
 She then adds freshly grated Parmesan cheese on top.

 These shrimp are also excellent when served over rice.
+I have served both at the restaurant with excellent customer reactions.

 For a spicy shrimp recipe, click on Spicy Shrimp Scampi Recipe.

 Butterflying shrimp simply means cutting deeper into the back of each shrimp without cutting all the way through so it "opens" more during cooking.
 This allows the shrimp meat to more easily absorb seasoning and sauces.
-But be a little cautious because butterfying shrimp also makes them cook faster.
+But be a little cautious because butterflying shrimp also makes them cook faster.

-Anne and I both invite you to Enjoy your Shrimp Scampi Recipe and the company of those you share it with!
+Enjoy your Shrimp Scampi Recipe and the company of those you share it with!

 Donna